 Streator Public Library History

 One of the stipulations of the donation was that the library be located near the downtown area and that all the money be used on the building of the library.
-The city then bought the property of The First Congregational Church on the north west corner of Park and Bridge Streets.
-Col. Plumb then bought the property off of the city and donated it for the construction of the library.
+The city then bought the property of The First Congregational Church on the northwest corner of Park and Bridge Streets.
+Col. Plumb then bought the property from the city and donated it for the construction of the library.
 The cornerstone was laid in 1901 and the library was dedicated in 1903.

 The Streator Public Library has been a dominant feature of the downtown area for almost 120 years now and is listed on the National Registry of Historic Places.